Easy Persian Chicken Kebabs

 Or is it a shish kebab, kebab or kabob?
 That’s a lot of names for something that’s essentially just chicken on a stick.

 On any given night you’ll find meat//poultry//veggies being thrown on the grill and this summer will be no exception.
-One thing I make every summer (at least a couple of times, if not more) are my moms Persian chicken kebabs.
+One thing I make every summer (at least a couple of times, if not more) are my moms Persian chicken kabobs.

 Naturally, she shared the recipe with me and when I heard how simple it was, I couldn’t believe it!
 Jujeh chicken is one of my favorite things to order at a restaurant and never did I think I’d be able to make it at home and have it taste so good.
-Dare I say it’s almost better that any restuarant?
+Dare I say it’s almost better that any restaurant?
 After making it for years and years myself and tweaking things here and there, it’s morphed into these super grilled chicken skewers that no one can get enough of.
 I’ve shared these at barbecue parties during the summer with friends and family, and they’re always a hit!

 The best part: they require just a handful of straightforward ingredients that most of us would consider pantry staples except for one ingredient which I would say is optional.
 More on that in a bit.

 Persian chicken skewers are something I love making for get-togethers because there’s just something about chicken and veggies on a stick that makes people so happy!
-If you serve the same thing on a plate, it’s just not as appealing as it is on a skewer?
+If you serve the same thing on a plate, it’s just not as appealing as it is on a skewer.

 Can I get an amen?